Shut-in (river)

 A shut-in is a type of rock formation found in streams in the Ozarks, comprising pools, rivulets, rapids and plunge pools.
 The term has an origin in Appalachia.

 Description

 A shut-in is a rock formation that carves through a mountain range, causing a complex of pools, rivulets, rapids and plunge pools.
 They are found in streams in the Ozarks.
 Shut-ins are inherently confined to a narrow valley or canyon, with the river valley widening out both above and below the formation.
-Because the rock resists downcutting, streams typically descend at relatively steep gradient through shut-ins, with the downstream terminus of the formation often marked by a very large plunge pool.
+Because the rock resists downcutting, streams typically descend at a relatively steep gradient through shut-ins, with the downstream terminus of the formation often marked by a very large plunge pool.
 The river becomes unnavigable at shut-ins even by canoe due to the rapids and narrow channels.

 Etymology

 The term has an origin in Appalachia, where it was used to refer to a narrow river gorge confined by resistant rock layers.